 Nagaland comes alive during the famous Hornbill Festival.
-Otherwise considered as a distant land for the outside world, Nagaland has achieved the spotlight in the tourist map of India due to the enormous popularity of the most renowned festival of the Northeast.
+Otherwise considered a distant land for the outside world, Nagaland has achieved the spotlight in the tourist map of India due to the enormous popularity of the most renowned festival of the Northeast.
 This festival is the best introduction to the mosaic of rich Naga culture.
 It is a celebration of the indigenous warrior tribes of Nagaland.
-Started and organized by the State Tourism and Art & Culture Departments of Nagaland in 2000, the festival is celebrating its 19th year in December, 2019.
-Also known as “Festival of Festivals”, Hornbill festival is a must attend festival in the exotic land of Northeast.
+Started and organized by the State Tourism and Art & Culture Departments of Nagaland in 2000, the festival is celebrating its 19th year in December 2019.
+Also known as the “Festival of Festivals”, the Hornbill festival is a must-attend festival in the exotic land of Northeast.

 Hornbill Festival: What & Where

-The tribal folk dancers performances are eye-arresting and watching their rituals in a most authentic set up is awe-inspiring.
+The tribal folk dancer’s performances are eye-arresting and watching their rituals in a most authentic setup is awe-inspiring.
 You can’t get closer than this to any tribal community like you do at the Hornbill festival.
-It gives you a rare opportunity to experience the cultural magnetism from close quarters.
+It gives you a rare opportunity to experience cultural magnetism from close quarters.
 The festival is named after the revered bird Hornbill which is unfortunately on the verge of extinction in Nagaland in the present scenario.

 How to reach

 The nearest airport and railway station is in Dimapur.
 It takes more than three hours to reach Kohima by road from Dimapur.
-You can opt for shared taxi and it will cost you INR 300.
-Be ready for a bumpy ride due to bad road condition throughout.
-From Kohima, you can take a private/shared taxi for Kisama (festival venue), located 12 km away from the city.
+You can opt for a shared taxi and it will cost you INR 300.
+Be ready for a bumpy ride due to bad road conditions throughout.
+From Kohima, you can take a private/shared taxi to Kisama (festival venue), located 12 km away from the city.